verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] Tumhe zarur koi chahato se dekhega magar woh aankhein humari kahan se layega
 - [ ] Ice dagger of truth through my heart
 - [ ] Mind your business but also give me attention
+- [ ] It's a bunch of stupid people pseudo-communicating with a bunch of other people in a protolanguage that resembles more what cavemen used to speak than the king's English.